-Sucralose was commonly detected at ultra-trace levels, with a laboratory method detection limit of 0.01 µg/L, in status and trend networks in 2012 and 2015.
+Sucralose was commonly detected at ultra-trace levels, with a laboratory method detection limit (MDL) of 0.01 micrograms per liter (µg/L) in the Status and Trend Networks in 2012 and 2015.
 Sucralose was found in all freshwater resources monitored: rivers, streams, canals, lakes, and both unconfined and confined aquifers.
-Statewide status network sucralose detection frequencies for combined water resources were 43.3 % (2012) and 55.3 % (2015), respectively.
-Status network sampling in 2015 provided statewide ultra-trace detection frequencies of 16.5 % for the occurrence of any of the pharmaceuticals, and of 39.4 % for imidacloprid.
+Statewide Status Network sucralose detection frequencies for combined water resources were 43.3 % (2012) and 55.3 % (2015).
+Status Network sampling in 2015 provided statewide ultra-trace detection frequencies of 16.5 % for the occurrence of any of the pharmaceuticals, and 39.4 % for imidacloprid.
 Of the water resources sampled, rivers consistently produced the highest detection frequencies.
-Statewide monthly trend network sampling of 75 rivers, streams and canals, provided sucralose detection frequencies of 77.3 % (2012) and 86.7 % (2015) at the sites sampled.
+Statewide monthly Trend Network sampling of 75 rivers, streams, and canals revealed sucralose detection frequencies of 77.3 % (2012) and 86.7 % (2015) at the sites sampled.
 Twenty-eight of these sites had detection frequencies greater than 80 % for the combined 24-month period.

 2.0 Study Design